fylein/fyle-integrations-interview-backend/README.md

 Described [here](./Application.md)

 ### Your tasks
-1. Add missing APIs mentioned [here](./Application.md#Missing-APIs) and get the automated tests to pass
+1. Add missing APIs mentioned [here](./Application.md#Missing-APIs)
+2. Get the automated tests to pass
-2. Add a test for grading API
+3. Add a test for grading API
-3. Get the test coverage to 83% or above
+4. Get the test coverage to 91% or above

 ## Submission